 Our Flexible Booking Policy for new bookings

-“Any initial deposits paid through i-escape during March 2020 are freely transferable to any future date, or indeed any other i-escape property”
+“Any initial deposits paid through i-escape during April-May 2020 are freely transferable to any future date, or indeed any other i-escape property”

 In other words, you can now reserve your holiday accommodation safe in the knowledge that, if you need to cancel at any time due to coronavirus, your deposit is safe.
-But please do check the clarifications below.
+But please check and observe points 3a-3e below.

 Cancelling or Rescheduling existing bookings

-2. If you can change the dates of your stay, this is the next best course of action.
+1. If you can change the dates of your stay, this is our recommended course of action.
+It avoids making any claims, keeps the hotel afloat, and gives you something to look forward to.
 Please contact the hotel or property directly (their details are on your booking form) and forward the agreed new dates to us by email so that we can update your booking.
 We won’t charge any administration fee for this.

 > If you can’t change your dates and you don’t have travel insurance, then read on.
 You will need to know the payment policy on your reservation.

-3. For flexible bookings in the next 2 months where you paid an initial deposit (typically 10-20% of the total) at the moment of booking, this initial deposit may be freely transferred to any future date, or to another property (with flexible booking) on i-escape.
+3. For flexible bookings in the next 2 months where you paid an initial deposit (typically 10-20% of the total) at the moment of booking, this initial deposit may be freely transferred to any future date, or to any other property (with flexible booking) on i-escape.

 3b.
 If you want to book a different property, please first log in to My Escapes and cancel the booking.
-We will email you to confirm the credit we are holding; please keep this email.
+Then email us with your cancellation reference; we will reply confirming the credit we are holding.
 If you have made further payments to the property (or if their cancellation policy suggests further charges are liable), please ask them if they can refund (or waive) these charges.
 They are not obliged to do so, especially if the rate is labelled “non-refundable”, but many are.

 3c.
 Either way, you have to rebook by 31 December 2020.
 The stay can be at any time in the future.